Teaching kids to save money early: their first savings account

 Remember, teaching your kids to only use what they actually need can go a long way toward a responsible future.
 Many banks have kid-friendly accounts with incentives for reaching savings goals, which makes money management for children a breeze.
 Help your kids take a big step now toward financial independence later by introducing them to the art of saving now.
 Here are some tips to picking your kid’s first bank account.

 Taking care of your account online is convenient but kids may not learn the fundamentals of savings, making deposits and managing their money on a computer screen.
 Stick with a brick-and-mortar bank to walk your kids through the process of making a deposit and seeing the cash in hand.
-It’s a good financial habit to instill at a young age and can encourage kids to be more mindful about their money.
+It’s a good financial habit to instill at a young age and can help when it comes to teaching money management and teaching kids to save money.

 Another way to ensure kids are mindful about their money is to have them write down savings goals and progress in a savings booklet.
+Teaching children to save is easier when kids feel like they’re actively involved in their progress.
 Many banks offer these as a freebie with a kid’s bank account.
 Some include stickers and stamps for reaching certain savings goals which can work as an incentive for kids to keep saving and reporting their progress.
 First National Bank helps kids track deposits with a Kids First savings book and earn rewards every time they make a deposit.